Welcome to ocdpkits.com

 History

 In the early 1980’s, West Coast Drum purchased the remainder of Ludwig’s cymbals, which were being made by UFIP.
-The cymbals were in large containers weighing several hundred pounds each.
-John Machado was hired by West Coast Drum to help deal with the large amounts of cymbals.
-He soon found himself repairing their drum building equipment and ended up staying with West Coast Drum for nine years.
+The cymbals arrived in massive containers weighing several hundred pounds each.
+John Machado was hired to help manage and repair the bulk shipment, and before long he found himself fixing their drum-building equipment full-time—ultimately staying with West Coast Drum for nine years.

 The Snare Drums